Priest–penitent privilege: Clergy–penitent privilege and mandated reporting

 In U.S. practice, the confidentiality privilege has been extended to non-Catholic clergy and non-sacramental counseling, with explicit clergy exemptions put into most state law over the past several decades.
 In most states, information gained within a confession or private conversation is considered privileged and may be exempted from mandatory reporting requirements.

 Federal rule

 Proposed, but rejected, Rule 506 (Communications to Clergy) of the Federal Rules of Evidence provides:

-(a) Definitions.
-As used in this rule:

-(1) A "clergyman" is a minister, priest, rabbi, or other similar functionary of a religious organization, or an individual reasonably believed so to be by the person consulting him.

-(2) A communication is "confidential" if made privately and not intended for further disclosure except to other persons present in furtherance of the purpose of the communication.

-(b) General rule of privilege.
-A person has a privilege to refuse to disclose and to prevent another from disclosing a confidential communication made by the person to a clergyman in his professional character as a spiritual adviser.

-(c) Who may claim the privilege.
-The privilege may be claimed by the person, by his guardian or conservator, or by his personal representative if he is deceased.
-The clergyman may claim the privilege on behalf of the person.
-His authority so to do is presumed in the absence of evidence to the contrary.

 Legal precedents in various states

 According to New York state law, confessions and confidences made to a clergyman or other minister are privileged and cannot be used as evidence.
 This privilege is not limited to communications with a particular kind of priest or congregant, and it is not confined to statements made "under the cloak of confession".
 What matters is that the conversations were of a spiritual nature, and were confidential enough to indicate that the penitent intended that they be kept secret and that the penitent did not waive the privilege subsequently.

 New York law (NY CPLR 4505) provides that unless the person confessing or confiding waives the privilege, a clergyman, or other ministers of any religion or duly accredited Christian Science practitioner, shall not be allowed to disclose a confession or confidence made to him in his professional character as a spiritual advisor.

 A 1999 Oregon bill gives clergy members the same type of immunity long granted to spouses, whose conversations are privileged.

 Oregon Statute ORS 40.260 (Clergy–Penitent Privilege) states confidential communication made privately and not intended for further disclosure may not be examined unless consent to the disclosure of the confidential communication is given by the person who made the communication.
 Oregon's reporting law 419B.010(1), explicitly exempts pastors from any duty to report such privileged communications.

 In California, absent waivers, Cal.
 Evid.
 Code § 912, both clergy and penitent – whether or not parties to the action – have the privilege to refuse to disclose a "penitential" communication.
 Cal.
 Evid.
 Code §§ 1033–34.